oconpa/facial_rekog_tute/README.md

 expiration = 120
 ```

-3. Exposing upload.

 Uploading involves creating a route and exposing it on lambda to serve the purpose of saving along with it's Machine Learning detection results to the s3.
 To do this we must first provide the relevant code on the lambda.
-Copy the following code and add it to your handler.
+Copy the following code and add it to your lambda.

 ```python
 def handler(event, context):